 In the above screenshot, Facebook offers several options.
 Here’s where what you choose depends on your goals and objectives and your logic in including or excluding individual visitors.
 You need to experiment.

 I can tell you the option of “Anyone who visits your website” is pretty broad and not very focused, especially if you have a large site covering many topics.

 And don’t worry about creating too many Custom Audiences – if you never do use a particular website Custom Audience it doesn’t matter, but at least you have created it and now have the option as an ad target.

-After you choose your option in the drop down, you then paste a portion of the URL on your site that you want to target.
+After you choose your option in the drop-down, you then paste a portion of the URL on your site that you want to target.
 And from there you select a time frame.
 In the below screenshot, it is set to 30 days so anyone that has visited that particular page in the last 30 days will be on the list.

 For promoting a blog post, I often choose “People who visit specific web pages.”
 But the options here are endless really.
-Perhaps your website is so focused around a particular topic that promoting any new post to everyone that has visited your site would be effective.
+Perhaps your website is so focused on a particular topic that promoting any new post to everyone that has visited your site would be effective.

 For my site, however, I promote content based on specific pages people have visited before.

 As an example, I wrote a post about Yelp Ads and it gets a lot of traffic from Google from business owners that are interested in the effectiveness of Yelp ads and whether they should invest in it.
 In addition, the post has more comments than anything else on my site.

 So I created a follow-on post titled Top 10 Reason Google Ads Beat Yelp Ads.
 I know from the comments on the Yelp blog post that people have an interest also in Google Adwords and the differences between Yelp and Google and which one they should choose.